afterdusk/erlang-playground/Learn You Some Erlang/README.md

 However, atoms should never be created dynamically.
 Naming processes should be reserved for important services unique to an instance of a VM that stay alive for the entire lifetime of the application.
 If you need a transient named process or if its not unique to the VM, it is probably better represented as a group.
 Linking and restarting them together if they crash is a better option.

+The registers we've seen so far are local to the node.
+There is a `global:register_name/3` method that registers a name for an entire Erlang cluster.

 # Designing a Concurrent Application

 This section will build a reminder app.